mychidarko/react-glass-ts/README.md

 # React Glass TS

 React Glass TS is a simple react + ts boilerplate which focuses on providing a simple and pain-free developer experience.
+This package uses typescript, if you prefer javascript, you can get the javascript version [here](https://github.com/darko-mychi/react-glass).

 ## Features